 Does FedEx deliver on Christmas Eve or New Year’s Eve?

-FedEx typically operates with modified schedules on Christmas Eve and New Year’s Eve.
-Office locations may have reduced hours, while pickup and delivery services continue with adjusted schedules that vary by location.
+FedEx typically operates with modified schedules on Christmas Eve (December 24) and New Year’s Eve (December 31).
+Office locations may have reduced hours, while Ground pickup schedules are modified.
+Delivery services may continue with adjusted routes that vary by location.

-For Christmas delivery, ship FedEx Ground packages by December 15th and Express packages by December 20th-23rd depending on service level.
-International shipments may require shipping as early as December 5th.
+For Christmas 2026 delivery, ship FedEx Ground packages by December 15 and Overnight packages by December 23.
+Express Saver and 2Day deadlines fall in between.
+International shipments may require shipping as early as December 5.

 Why are FedEx holiday delays longer than just one day?